 Monthly membership meetings

 After being held during in the evening hours for many years, the meetings are now held at noon, and attendance has tripled!
-These catered events feature well known speakers, including Secretary of State Al Ater, LSU AgCenter professor Dr. Sanford Dooley, Amy Lawson with the Better Business Bureau, and we hope to have U.S. Congressman Bobby Jindal this year.
-The meetings are held on the first Thursday of each month in the Princess Room in Winnsboro, and are very informative meetings for our members.
+These catered events feature well known speakers and community leaders.
+The meetings are held on the first Thursday of each month in the Old Post Office Museum in Winnsboro, and are very informative meetings for our members.

 “Taste of Franklin”